-Gas and nuclear to be included in EU green taxonomy
+bneGREEN: Gas and nuclear to be included in EU green taxonomy

-The EU has included gas and nuclear in the EU green taxonomy, the new rulebook that defines what types of private investment in energy projects are green and sustainable, and denied that it was in fact promoting so-called greenwashing.
+The EU has included gas and nuclear in the EU green taxonomy, the new rulebook that defines what types of private investment in energy projects are green and sustainable, and has denied that it was in fact promoting so-called greenwashing.

-The rules mean that private investors will have EU backing to invest in certain type of gas and nuclear projects in the medium term.
+The rules mean that private investors will have EU backing to invest in certain types of gas and nuclear projects in the medium term.

 The decision is backed by major gas-consuming countries such as Germany and Italy.
 Germany asked on 21 January for a number of gas restrictions to be eased, while at the same time opposing any inclusion of nuclear power, Euractiv reported.